GoAuditsGoAudits

 • Assess the effectiveness of merchandising and planograms

-• Facilitate communication between HQ and store teams
+• Facilitate retail communication between HQ and store teams

 • Enhance health and safety standards in your stores